shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 ```

 What we can notice is that chip purchases/sales are quite heavility dominated by two key players **Pepsico** & **Snack Brands** (Australia).
 One is obviously international & the other is domestic (well if you take into account New Zealand as well perhaps not).

+Now let's check the statistics by brand name:

 ```python
 # sales ammount distribution by parent company